clairernovotny/ReferenceGenerator/readme.md

 When you author your nuspec package, make sure that your library goes into the `\lib\netstandard1.x` directory, where x depends on your library.
 PCL 259's are all `netstandard1.0`.

 ## Packages containing `netstandard` and existing libraries
-If you have a package that contains a `netstandard` group and targets both new and old platforms, you might need an extra step in your nuspec.
-This depends on what packages you actually reference in your `netstandard` section.
-You might need to add some or all of the following.
-The 2.0 version will add these (and more) to minimize the impact on users with `packages.config`:
+If you have a package that contains a `netstandard` group and your users use `packages.config`, you may want to add blank dependency groups.
+Note that Xamarin Studio 6.1, currently in the alpha channel, supports `project.json` and that is the recommended solution.

 ```xml
 <group targetFramework="net45" />
 <group targetFramework="wp8" />